la2050/challenge/_2020/learn/refresh-youth-center.md

   school, poverty/homelessness/hunger, and poor communication and acting in aggression towards others.

-  * Based on surveys distributed to students, parents, teachers and administrators we want our students exiting our program to traverse into high school to have gained “essential life skills, an helpful ear to express themselves, self- confidence and self-efficacy, and feelings of safety and belongingness”.
+  • Based on surveys distributed to students, parents, teachers and administrators we want our students exiting our program to traverse into high school to have gained “essential life skills, an helpful ear to express themselves, self- confidence and self-efficacy, and feelings of safety and belongingness”.

-  * We obtain tangible results and find an increase in group sharing, leadership skills, self-accountability, and team support.
+  • We obtain tangible results and find an increase in group sharing, leadership skills, self-accountability, and team support.

-  * Los Angeles community members wanting to attend our special events which promote ‰Û÷Life, Love, Hope, Beauty, Strength, Diversification and Unification’ through “Artisans in Motion”.
+  • Los Angeles community members wanting to attend our special events which promote ‘Life, Love, Hope, Beauty, Strength, Diversification and Unification’ through “Artisans in Motion”.

   Though our productions are catered towards families and groups of all ages and